Prevention and Control of COVID-19 in Taiwan

-- (4)If Taiwan continues to record no new indigenous cases until June 7th (four incubation periods of 14 days) or no community transmission, we will expand the scale of loosening epidemic control measures while we still urge the public to observe personal preventive precautions.
+- (4)As Taiwan continues to record no new indigenous cases, which indicates no community transmission in the country, we have expanded the scale of loosening epidemic control measures.
+However, we still urge the general public to observe personal preventive precautions.
 More specifically, the general public should follow personal precautions but it would not be necessary to impose restrictions on the number of people allowed in a place when they eat out or attend social activities.

 - Although Taiwan is not a member of the WHO, as a responsible member of the international community, Taiwan CDC has reported confirmed cases of COVID-19 to the WHO.
 Taiwan has also shared information on the epidemic situation, travel and contact histories of patients, border control measures with other countries, such as Japan, Republic of Korea, Singapore, Malaysia, the Philippines, the United States, Canada, Italy, France, Switzerland, Germany, the United Kingdom, Belgium and the Netherlands through the IHR mechanism.